 When smoking red raspberry leaves, anecdotal evidence suggests several potential effects.
 These experiences aren’t backed by extensive scientific research, but users consistently report:

 The effects tend to be subtle rather than intense.
-Many users describe the experience as mellow and approachable for beginners exploring herbal smoking blends.
+Many users describe the experience as mellow and approachable—perfect for beginners exploring herbal smoking blends.
 Some report a sense of mental clarity alongside the relaxation, without feeling drowsy or impaired.

 Mildly astringent flavor similar to red raspberry berries.